pieteradejong/config/README.md

-# config files
+# personal config files (or "dotfiles", and more)

-This is not meant as a clonable DIRECTORY, but as a collection of my configuration / development environment files.
+This is not meant as a clonable DIRECTORY, but as a collection of stuff I use for my personal configuration setup, including dotfiles.
-These files are at several different locations within my setup.

 ## Goals: